-In the 19th minute of Roma v Porto, a potential handball a Porto player occurred close to the penalty box, but the referee did not indicate an infringement.
+In the 19th minute of Roma v Porto, a potential handball by a Porto player occurred close to the penalty box, but the referee did not indicate an infringement.

-Rosetti explained the situation as follows: “A subsequent check VAR showed that the incident was outside the penalty area, and therefore VAR did not intervene and play continued correctly.
+Rosetti explained the situation as follows: “A subsequent check by VAR showed that the incident was outside the penalty area, and therefore VAR did not intervene and play continued correctly.
 This was in line with the IFAB VAR protocol which only allows VAR to intervene in the four match-changing situations.”

 There was another check for potential offside for Porto’s goal in the 79th minute, where VAR confirmed there was no offside and the goal stood.